-Human Services Frequently Asked Questions
+Human Services Technology Frequently Asked Questions

-For more information on specific courses in the programs, open the Human Services overview in the College Catalog.
+For more information on specific courses in the programs, open the Human Services overview in the college catalog.

 Sometimes people go into helping professions to resolve unfinished issues of their own.
 While sharing similar experiences can at times be beneficial, it is critical that professionals avoid assuming that clients have had the same experiences.
 Professionals must maintain appropriate boundaries with clients in order not to do harm.